nim65s/tutorial-eclo/README.md

 REST API
 --------

-This is a sample in Python of the usage of the API documented in AirVantage -> Develop -> API documentation
+This is a sample in Python of the usage of the API documented in AirVantage -> Develop -> API documentation.
+It is based on the [Request Library](http://docs.python-requests.org/en/latest/), which can be installed with `pip install requests`.

 * Firstly, you will need an API key:
     * In AirVantage, Develop -> API clients -> Create -> give it a name